nelsonwellswku/CSharpTraining/README.md

+# C# Training Exercises

+A collection of any C# related tutorials, exercises, classes, etc that I've done to learn new things.
+Parentheses content indicate the folder in the repository.

+## Training class presented by Mark Michaelis (CSharpTrainingClass)

 I am participating in a 2 week C# training course.
 Most days, there will be a small exercise to do on our own that will give us an opportunity to use the things we've learned from that day.